Challenges for $\Lambda$CDM: An update: Hubble tension

-In the context of this inconsistency, Ref. \cite{Haslbauer:2020xaa} considered a cosmological Milgromian dynamics or modified Newtonian dynamics (MOND) model \cite{Milgrom:1983pn} with the presence of $11 eV/c^2$ sterile neutrinos\footnote{Sterile neutrinos are a special kind of neutrino with right handed chirality that might interact only through gravity \cite{Dodelson:1993je,Boyarsky:2009ix} (for a review, see Refs. \cite{Kusenko:2009up,Abazajian:2012ys,Drewes:2013gca}).
-They have been proposed to resolve some anomalies in neutrino data.} to show that the Keenan-Barger-Cowie (KBC) void\footnote{The KBC void \cite{Keenan:2013mfa} is a large local underdensity between $40$ and $300\, Mpc$ (i.e. $0.01\lesssim z\lesssim 0.07$) around the Local Group.} has the potential to resolve the Hubble tension.
+In the context of this inconsistency, \citet{Haslbauer:2020xaa} considered a cosmological Milgromian dynamics or modified Newtonian dynamics (MOND) model \citep{Milgrom:1983pn} with the presence of $11 eV/c^2$ sterile neutrinos\footnote{Sterile neutrinos are a special kind of neutrino with right handed chirality that might interact only through gravity \citep{Dodelson:1993je,Boyarsky:2009ix} \citep[see][for a review]{Kusenko:2009up,Abazajian:2012ys,Drewes:2013gca}.
+They have been proposed to resolve some anomalies in neutrino data.} to show that the Keenan-Barger-Cowie (KBC) void\footnote{The KBC void \citep{Keenan:2013mfa} is a large local underdensity between $40$ and $300\, Mpc$ (i.e. $0.01\lesssim z\lesssim 0.07$) around the Local Group.} has the potential to resolve the Hubble tension.

-\paragraph{\bf Inhomogeneous Causal Horizons:} Ref. \cite{Fosalba:2020gls} proposed a simple solution to the $H_0$ tension based on cuasally disconnected regions of the CMB temperature anisotropy maps from Planck \cite{Akrami:2018vks}.
-It was pointed out that CMB maps show "causal horizons" where cosmological parameters have distinct values.
+\paragraph{Inhomogeneous Causal Horizons:} \citet{Fosalba:2020gls} proposed a simple solution to the $H_0$ tension based on causally disconnected regions of the CMB temperature anisotropy maps from Planck \citep{Akrami:2018vks}.
+It was pointed out that CMB maps show 'causal horizons' where cosmological parameters have distinct values.
 This could be justified by the fact that these regions of the Universe have never been in causal contact.
 Thus it was shown that the Hubble constant $H_0$ takes values which differ up to $20\%$ among different causally disconnected regions.
-These cosmological parameter inhomogeneities are in agreement with the model proposed in Ref. \cite{Gaztanaga:2020ksy} where the cosmological constant is simply formulated as a boundary term in the Einstein equations and where "Causal Horizons" naturally arise.
-Thus if there are similar "causal horizons" in the local universe (i.e, $z<1100$), then $20\%$ variations between the local and high-z measures of $H_0$ are indeed to be expected \cite{Fosalba:2020gls}.
+These cosmological parameter inhomogeneities are in agreement with the model of the Universe proposed in \citet{Gaztanaga:2020ksy} (see also \citealt{Gaztanaga:2021bgb,gaztanaga:hal-03344159,Gaztanaga:2022ktb} for details) where the cosmological constant is simply formulated as a boundary term in the Einstein equations and where 'Causal Horizons' naturally arise.
+Thus if there are similar 'causal horizons' in the local universe (i.e, $z<1100$), then $20\%$ variations between the local and high-z measures of $H_0$ are indeed to be expected \citep{Fosalba:2020gls}.